-This Year’s Stations of Pluto
+This Year’s Pluto Retrograde

 Pluto is currently direct (i.e. moving forwards)